Connect with a certified trainer for free

 Symptoms

-Symptoms and the severity of symptoms of AC separations will vary depending on the grade of separation.
+Symptoms and the severity of symptoms of shoulder separation will vary depending on the separation grade.
 If you have an AC separation, you may experience one or more of the following symptoms:

 • Tenderness and pain when touching the joint